thiagomaf/Kd_Ks_RGRstr/README.md

 grammar.
 It builds on the mutate() function to apply the chain rule on any given mathematical formula.

-To illustrate its working let's assume one needs to propagate the error on the following $Z$ calculation:
+To illustrate its working let’s assume one needs to propagate the error on the following *Z* calculation:

-The Gaussian propagated error $dZ$ can be calculated by applying the chain-rule to $Z$, as follows:
+The Gaussian propagated error *d**Z* can be calculated by applying the chain-rule to *Z*, as follows:

 The `mutate_with_error()` receives any given formula, construct the respective formula for error propagation and returns the results of both calculations.
 For this two arguments must be input to the `mutate_with_error()` function.
-First, the `.data` argument receives a `data.frame` containing the mean values to be used in the calculation (i.e. $X$ and $Y$ in the example above) plus the standard error of these means (i.e. $dX$ and $dY$) as individual columns.
-This nomenclature is
-important: all columns containing standard errors must be named with $d$ appended to its respective mean values column.
+First, the `.data` argument receives a `data.frame` containing the mean values to be used in the calculation (i.e. *X* and *Y* in the example above) plus the standard error of these means (i.e. *d**X* and *d**Y*) as individual columns.
+This nomenclature is important: all columns containing standard errors must be named with *d* appended to its respective mean values column.
 Then `f` receives a `formula` object indicating the calculation to be done. *Vide* below for more details on the structure of the datasets.